Skip to content

 What red flags should I watch for during agency evaluation?

+Some warning signs are obvious once you know what to look for.
 Avoid agencies that can't name their attribution model, refuse to provide stage-matched references, or make guaranteed performance claims without understanding your current baseline metrics.
 If they can't explain attribution in 60 seconds, they can't run it in 6 months.

 Should I hire multiple specialized agencies or one full-service firm?